jreybaylen/jreybaylen/README.md

 # Hi there <img src="./images/image.png" width="30px" style="margin-left:5px;" />

-Thank you for visiting my profile, let me know if I can help you with these programming languages.
+Thank you for visiting my profile, let me know if I can help you with these technologies.

 ## Core